 Slice apples with a mandoline slicer or a large knife if you don’t have one.
 The mandoline slicer makes this process so much faster!
 The thickness you choose to slice the apples will have an effect on not only how many apples you need, but also the time it takes to dry the apples, as well as the consistency of those dehydrated apples (crunchy dried apple chips vs chewy dried apples).
 Here is what I learned from my tests.

 - 1/16” (1.5mm): these are thin like paper, and I found it too difficult to get a complete apple slice - TOO THIN

-- ⅛” (3mm): these come out very thin so you only need a couple apples - choose this thickness if you like crispy apple chips, but I advise using parchment paper on your baking trays (or teflex sheets on your dehydrator trays) to keep them from sticking when they dry
+- ⅛” (3mm): these come out very thin so you only need a couple apples - choose this thickness if you like crispy apple chips, but I advise using parchment paper on your baking trays (or a teflex sheets on each dehydrator tray) to keep them from sticking when they dry

 - 3/16” (4.5mm): this is my favorite thickness - they come out thin like apple chips, but you don’t have to worry about them breaking because they’re too thin